walshe/poker-exercise-nofork/README.md

 reducing it to a simple game of chance.
 The rules are:

 - Each player is dealt 5 cards from the same deck which only they can use
-- The winner is the player with the best hand according to the [standard ranking of poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands#Hand-ranking_categories)
+- The winner is the player with the best hand according to the [standard ranking of poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands#Hand-ranking_categories).
+Five of a kind does not apply to Simple Poker because there are no wild cards in this version of the game
 - There is no betting, checking, raising, folding, jokers, wild cards, or anything else that isn't mentioned in these rules
 - Aces are always the highest value card (14) in the deck, therefore:
   - `10, jack, queen, king, ace` **is** a straight